catseye/The-Platform/README.markdown

 build from that source improves "hackability", that is, it lowers barriers to customization to individual circumstance.
 Yes.
 I'm sure that's what we were trying to say.

+Some of Cat's Eye Technologies' projects were originally written in (or otherwise depended on) some language (or other system or tool) which is not included in The Platform.
+In some of these cases, an additional implementation in an included technology was added to the project.

+*   **PL-{GOTO}.NET**.
+The Mono runtime is not included — it can still interpret PL-{GOTO}, though, and passes the tests.
+*   **Velo**.
+No Ruby implementation is included.
+An interpreter was implemented in Lua for inclusion in The Platform.

 Appendix A.  How to make a bootable USB stick of The Platform
 -------------------------------------------------------------